More about Grace

 What made you choose to study your postgraduate degree at NTU?

 “I was particularly interested in expanding my knowledge in property financing, a subject area that piqued my interest during my two-year work experience as an assistant quantity surveyor.
 I was looking to pursue my studies in the UK.
 When doing my online research, I discovered that NTU offered the course and even expanded into investment, basing it on international markets.
-I was further attracted by the fact that the course is RICS accredited, it includes an international field trip, and the high employment rate of NTU students.”
+I was further attracted by the fact that the course is RICS accredited, and the high employment rate of NTU students.”

 What do you think about the course staff?